 Cameron LNG has obtained approval from the U.S. Department of Energy (DOE) to export up to 12 Mtpa, or approximately 1.7 Bcf per day, of domestically produced LNG to all current and future Free Trade Agreement countries and on February 11, 2014 received conditional authorization from the DOE to export LNG to non-Free Trade Agreement countries, including those in Europe and Asia.
-Cameron also has an application under review with the Federal Energy Regulatory Commission (FERC) to site, construct and operate the natural gas liquefaction and export facility.
+Cameron LNG has also received authorization from the Federal Energy Regulatory Commission (FERC) to site, construct and operate the natural gas liquefaction and export facility.

 This expansion will provide economic benefits to the U.S., create jobs, support small businesses and provide America’s trading partners with supplies of clean-burning natural gas.
 This project has strong support from the community, both current U.S. Senators in Louisiana, the Governor of Louisiana, the region’s state and local officials and other community leaders.